antonhoess/ubuntu_desktop_on_windows/README.md

 ```

 <span style="color:red; font-size:1.2em;">Attention:</span>
 * If you (for any reason) want to use another file name, be aware of not using `.` or `~` in it.
-Otherwise it will not be scanned from the sudoers system.
+Otherwise, it will not be scanned from the sudoers system.
 * If you made a mistake in copying the content to the file, sudoers can't be executed anymore, because it claims there's a file with an invalid syntax.
   That way you locked yourself out executing root commands.
 To fix this, just open the Windows command line and enter the following command, which will remove the malformed config file:
 ``` bat